1. Operating Parameters

 - Able to transmit and receive on VHF Channel 14

-Vessels which do not meet these parameters will be subject discussion between Harbourmaster and master or operator.
+Vessels which do not meet these parameters will be subject to discussion between the Harbourmaster and master or operator.
 Further constraints may be imposed.
 In exceptional cases a formal risk assessment may be required.

 Vessels greater than 7 metres draught wishing to berth alongside should contact the Duty Harbourmaster before entering.

 - Fax: +44 (0)1854 612678

 - Harbourmaster: +44 (0)1854 612724

 - Depute Harbourmaster: +44 (0)1854 612724